PrivateAIM/documentation/src/guide/user/survival-regression.md

 # Single-round aggregation using `fedstats`

-This example demonstrates how to aggregate local **Cox regression** results in **FLAME** with the help of `fedstats`.
+ The presented aggregation method can be used for statistical models where normality for local estimates holds.
+These are in particular vanilla regression models that come various types.
-We fit a Cox regression on each node and combine the coefficients by weighting them with the inverses of their variances (the diagonal elements of the Fisher information matrix).
+This example demonstrates how to aggregate local **Cox regression** results in **FLAME** with the help of `fedstats`.We fit a Cox regression on each node and combine the coefficients by weighting them with the inverses of their variances (the diagonal elements of the Fisher information matrix).
 For methodological details, see [1](#ref-willer2010).

 ## Procedure